 }

-Important: Body text shouldn't scale much.
+Important: body text should not scale much.
 16-18px on mobile, 16-20px on desktop.
 Headings can scale significantly.

 Container Queries

 Style components based on their container size, not the viewport.
 This makes components truly reusable.
-They adapt to wherever they're placed.
+They adapt to wherever you place them.

 /* Define the container */